projectcapsule/capsule/docs/operator/mtb/block-privilege-escalation.md

 **Category:** Control Plane Isolation

-**Description:** Control Linux capabilities.
+**Description:** Control container permissions.

-**Rationale:** Linux allows defining fine-grained permissions using capabilities.
-With Kubernetes, it is possible to add capabilities for pods that escalate the level of kernel access and allow other potentially dangerous behaviors.
+**Rationale:** The security `allowPrivilegeEscalation` setting allows a process to gain more privileges from its parent process.
+Processes in tenant containers should not be allowed to gain additional priviliges.

 **Audit:**

-As cluster admin, define a `PodSecurityPolicy` with `allowedCapabilities` and map the policy to a tenant:
+As cluster admin, define a `PodSecurityPolicy` that sets `allowPrivilegeEscalation=false` and map the policy to a tenant:

 ```yaml
 kubectl create -f - << EOF